jeanleonov/appscale/SearchService2/README.md

  - Field expressions are not implemented yet.
  - `_rank` in query should be interpreted as a reference to `rank` of document.
  - It doesn't seem that we can easily implement document scores in results.
- - We need to get rid of Remote API layer.
-Application id and search method can be part of url.
-In this case appscale_search_stub needs to be updated.